sysgears/grain/docs/latest.markdown

 ```

 ###Environments
 Different modes of Grain operation are associated with different configuration environments.
-These configuration
+These
 environments can be used to provide environment specific configuration.

 ***Example***